 Do you share the driving or is there one person who always has to be the driver?
-I do quite a lot of driving in and out of Devon, so I’ll try and give you some advice on the best routes in.
+I do quite a lot of driving in and out of Devon, so I’ll give you some advice on the best time to travel to Devon during holidays and some routes in.

 Try to Leave Early on Friday Afternoons and Saturdays

 So when is the best time to travel to Devon during the holidays?
 If you are going to arrive on a Saturday, your best solution to avoid traffic is an early start.
 If you can make it past Bristol or Salisbury before 11 then you should be ok!
 The other key time to avoid is Friday afternoons as after work traffic tends to clog up the roads; anytime time between 3-7 tends to be busy in the key city or commuter areas like Bristol and Taunton.

 Getting backed up on the M5 is never fun, but if you do there is the possibility of jumping on to the A38 for a few junctions if there has been an accident, then getting back on to the M5 or if you fancy the scenic route follow the A38 on to the A358 over Exmoor National Park to Ilfracombe and then to Croyde.
 This route on a regular day takes a little longer, but the coastal and countryside views are stunning.
 A lot of the scenic route roads are windy and some are narrow.